ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 `grant select, update on table xademo.customer_details to user network1;`

-You should see the following error:
+If you correctly disabled the Hive policies which allowed this command you should see the following error:

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 11.07.14.png)

+If you don't see the error, make sure you've disabled the correct Hive policies.

-Let us check the audit log in the Ranger Administration Portal → Audit
+Let's check the audit log in the Ranger Administration Portal → Audit

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 11.08.52.png)